Confused about perimenopause? Here’s the Live Better With guide, answering some of the most common questions…

 But our bodies also produce a hormone that can help to restore some balance – oxytocin – the so-called feelgood or happy hormone, which can be triggered by intense feelings of love or joy, for example, during orgasm – anything, in fact, that we enjoy or that helps us to relax, to feel warm and calm, to laugh and smile.

 NB Despite these hormonal changes, you can still become pregnant, as many perimenopausal women discover.
 So, if you are using contraception, don’t stop yet!
+You need to continue to use contraception for 2 years after your last period if your periods stops before you reach 50 years old, or for 1 year if periods stop over the age of 50.

 How do I know if I am perimenopausal?